Want to learn something new or see how we accomplished something? This is the place.

 Check out the story behind Joyce’s stitchery.

-What’s better than a hand-embroidered bookmark made especially for you?
+What’s better than a hand-embroidered bookmark?
 A hand-embroidered bookmark with your name on it!

 Linda, from Jefferson, SC, “reverse stitches” the Night Howl Stitchling.

 Pamela from Dayton, OH, used letters from The Great Outdoors pattern to spell her sister’s last name.

 Odd and ends, this and that.
 Tidbits that don’t fit anywhere else.